iterative/dvc.org/content/blog/2019-05-21-may-19-dvc-heartbeat.md

 There are a few options to add a new dependency:

-- simply opening a file with your favorite editor and adding a dependency there without md5.
+- opening a file with your favorite editor and adding a dependency there without md5.
 DVC will understand that that stage is changed and will re-run and re-calculate md5 checksums during the next DVC repro;